 With the greatly expanded scope of services that are subject to the new obligations under AB 1184, HPIs must carefully review and categorize the services they provide that may fall under the umbrella of “sensitive services.”
 It may be necessary for HPIs to update or overhaul their internal processes and operating systems to account for the large responsibility shift regarding what consents are required prior to authorization of services, who is entitled to receive protected information, where that information may be delivered and to whom that information may be disclosed.
 An HPI may also need to update its website and plan coverage information documents in order to make the submission or renewal of CCRs a more easily accessible and streamlined process.
 HPIs should begin this process as soon as possible, because the most time-consuming part of this process could be the retraining of staff to comply with the new rules.
 While the practical changes required of the HPIs may vary among companies, the overriding concept is the legislature’s goal of removing accessibility barriers and reducing the instances of disclosures of Enrollees’ sensitive information.

-Melissa Borrelli has worked in and around healthcare law and policy for close to two decades.
-She provides legal services and solutions to payors, health systems, providers and others in the health, managed care and health insurance ...
+Melissa Borrelli is co-chair of Nossaman's Healthcare Group.
+She has worked in and around healthcare law and policy for close to two decades.
+She provides legal services and solutions to payors, health systems, providers and others ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.